nuodong/edison/README.md

 ## Commands:

-`$ edison blink (-i, --i to set a blink interval in seconds, defaults to 1 second)`
+`$ edison blink (-i, --i to set a blink interval in seconds, defaults to 1 second), (-p, --pin to specify the desired pin, defaults to 13)`

 *Automatically generates and executes code to make the Edison Arduino Breakout Board LED blink.
 Note: This is meant for the large form factor Arduino breakout board!
 Use -i or --interval to set a blink interval in seconds.
-Defaults to 1 second.*
+Defaults to 1 second.
+Change the pin by passing in -p or --pin, defaults to pin 13.*

 `$ edison wifi`